fnilvuwu/My-Obsidian-Vault/Notes/CEH/Example Exam.md

 username : admin
 pass : aadmin123

-First use RDP to connect to the windows machine by entering the IP Address and
+First use RDP to connect to the windows machine by entering the IP Address (192.168.77.130) and username (admin) then you'll be asked for password (aadmin123)

+after successfully connect open up Command Prompt (CMD) enter ipconfig make sure the IP address is correct and then